Adding an Overlay

 An overlay is a picture that is "draped" over the terrain.

-It can be used, for example, to add a scanned image of your client's house
+It can be used, for example, to add a scanned image of your house blueprints for

 To add an overlay: